drduh/YubiKey-Guide/README.md

 **Important** Transferring keys to YubiKey using `keytocard` is a one-way/destructive operation.
 Make sure a backup was made before proceeding. `keytocard` converts the local, on-disk key into a stub, which means the on-disk copy is no longer usable to transfer to subsequent YubiKeys.

-Previous GPG versions required the `toggle` command before selecting keys.
+Previous GnuPG versions required the `toggle` command before selecting keys.
 The currently selected key(s) are indicated with an `*`.
 When moving keys only one key should be selected at a time.

 ```console
 $ gpg --edit-key $KEYID